 Property records are a YMYL (Your Money or Your Life) category — people make six- and seven-figure decisions based on this data.
 Source transparency is non-negotiable for trust.
 It also helps search engines and AI assistants cite the correct underlying record when they reference RegWatch content.

-Active expansion areas include more states (currently rolling out CA, TX, FL, IL, MA, PA, GA, NC, WA coverage), federal IRS lien/bankruptcy filings, enhanced SEC/EPA environmental records, and additional municipal-level feeds in the tri-state area.
+Active expansion targets include deeper agency feeds in the eight expansion states (FL, NC, WA, MD, OR, CA, IN, TN — currently parcel + assessment only), federal IRS lien/bankruptcy filings, enhanced SEC/EPA environmental records, and additional municipal-level feeds in the tri-state area.
 Follow our blog or check the /state/[code] pages for each state's current coverage status.

 Each agency maintains its own search portal, login flow, data format, and refresh cadence.
 Running proper property diligence through each of them manually takes 4–6 hours per address.
 RegWatch unifies them into a single address search that returns a complete report in seconds, with cross-referenced records (e.g., DOB violations linked to their ECB hearings and any resulting liens).